shifty11/shifty11/README.md

 - 🔭 My last project was a notification tool for the Cosmos ecosystem [Star Scope](https://starscope.network)

-- 🌱 I am currently looking for a project/job or team in the web3 space that uses the Cosmos-SDK or CosmWasm
+- 🌱 I am currently looking for a project/job or team in the web3 space

 </table>